AntonioSertic23/Autodegen/README.md

 ## Learning Objective

 The primary objective of this project is to reinforce my skills by applying what I learned in the course.
 The Advanced CSS and Sass course includes three main projects, each focusing on different aspects of CSS and Sass.

-If you're familiar with the course, you'll know each project is unique in its approach.
+#### Layout types

+- Float Layout

+  The old way of building layouts of all sizes, using the float CSS property.
+Still used, but getting outdated.
+  &nbsp;

+- Flexbox

+  Modern way of laying out elements in a 1-dimensional row without using floats.
+Perfect for component layouts.
+  &nbsp;

+- CSS Grid

+  For laying out elements in a fully-fledged 2-dimensional grid.
+Perfect for page layouts and complex components.
+  &nbsp;

 ## Project Structure